-This report is made solely to the Council of the Ulster University, as a body, in accordance with the Charters and Statutes of the University.
+This report is made solely to the Council of Ulster University, as a body, in accordance with the Charters and Statutes of the University.
 Our audit work has been undertaken so that we might state to the Council those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Ulster University and the Council as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Ulster University as a body, for our audit work, for this report, or for the opinions we have formed.

-Michael Christie (Senior Statutory Auditor)
+Michael Christie (Senior statutory auditor)

-for and on behalf of Ernst & Young LLP, Statutory Auditor Belfast tatement ccounting Policie Princi
+for and on behalf of Ernst & Young LLP, Statutory Auditor Belfast 24 November 2023 tate